What is FIRST Robotics?

 FIRST Robotics is an international league of robotics competitions for various age levels.
 Our team competes in the FIRST Robotics League which is for high school students.

-On the first weekend in January the season’s game is revealed.
+The season’s game is revealed on the first weekend in January.
 The teams have approximately 2 months to build a robot that will play in competitions starting at the end of February.
 The 2020 game had a Star Wars theme:

 The youth, with help from mentors, design a robot to play in the competition, and then build it.
 Our 2020 robot looked like this (this is also the room where we built the robot):

 Teams then compete in two qualification tournaments, and try to advance to a regional competition in Southern Virginia, followed by the World competition in Detroit.
 To give you some idea of what a match is, here is one that we were in:

 A typical match is broken up into three parts.
 For the first 15-20 seconds of the match the robots run on their own.
 After that, human players take over and drive the robots around to try and score more points for 2-3 minutes.
 The last 30 seconds of the game are designated as the endgame, where the robots usually try to climb some part of the playing field.